Il Dottore Explains It To Us All

 Roving Classical Commedia University (www.commediau.com) founded in 2001, is committed to keeping Commedia Dell'Arte alive as close to its original form as possible.
-Stanley Allan Sherman, together with special experts in different areas of Commedia Dell' Arte, will teach a 12-day intensive in New York City from June 13 - June 25, 2010.
+Stanley Allan Sherman, together with special experts in different areas of Commedia Dell' Arte, teach 12-day intensives in New York City.
 This article is by Mr. Sherman, who can be reached at email@example.com.

 This 1880's print by Maurice Sand, is Sand's vision of "Dottore Baloardo" as he believed he looked in 1653.
 There were many different Dottores.
 An earlier Dottore "Dottore Graziano" or "Gratiano," in Latin GRATIANVS, was one that Flaminio Scala used as a stock character in his scenarios published in 1611.
 There actually was an historical GRATIANVS who lived as a monk in Bologna around the 12th century.
 He is known for being the first to codify and write the nearly 4,000 canons of Church law, in use by the Catholic Church until 1917.